...

 When you aren’t sure what career you really want, the idea of changing occupations and setting new professional development goals can be overwhelming.

-Could 1:1 coaching support help you discover a career you actually want to commit to?
+Could 1:1 coaching help you find a career you actually want to commit to?
+Learn more about my career coaching services!

 White woman with ombre hair brown at the roots and platinum blonde at the ends sits on one hip in the corner of a comfy couch, legs bent and feet on the couch.
 She rests a peach-colored Macbook on her top leg and smiles slightly as she looks at the screen.
 She wears clear glasses, a white sweater, and dark denim skinny jeans.
 The walls are white and part of a blue painting is visible just above the couch.